The Teaching Awards Trust was established in 1998 by David, Lord Puttnam CBE, as a means of recognising and celebrating excellence in education.

-We love to hear your stories – Check out or send in your videos with which teacher you would like to thank and why?
+We love to hear your stories – post your video with which teacher you would like to thank and why.

 A Thank You card acts as a springboard for the UK Teaching Awards, we write to the heads in all schools where teachers who have received a card and ask them if they want to endorse the thank you and enter those teachers for an award.